Episcopal Diocese of North Carolina: About the Diocese

 The diocese has no cathedral (Note: The Church of the Good Shepherd in Raleigh was named the pro-cathedral of the diocese in the mid-1890s, but was never raised to full cathedral status at a diocesan convention.
 It has continued to perform many of the traditional functions of a cathedral in the years since.), but its offices are located in the state capital of Raleigh.
-Representatives of the dioceses' 109 parishes meet annually at a diocesan convention in November.
+Representatives of the diocese's 106 parishes meet annually at a diocesan convention in November.
 Between conventions, the diocese is administered by a Diocesan Council in conjunction with the diocesan staff who work under the bishop.

 The current diocesan bishop is Samuel Sewall Rodman III.
 He was consecrated bishop on July 15, 2017, as the twelfth bishop of the Diocese of North Carolina, after the election of his predecessor, Michael Bruce Curry, as Presiding Bishop of the Episcopal Church.
 The assistant bishop of the diocese is Jennifer Brooke-Davidson.
 The bishop suffragan of the diocese, Anne Hodges-Copple, retired in December 2022.

 Other bishops who have served the diocese since 1980 are the late Robert W. Estill (ninth bishop of the diocese), the late Robert C. Johnson (tenth bishop of the diocese), the late Frank Vest (suffragan bishop of the diocese who subsequently became bishop of the Episcopal Diocese of Southern Virginia), the late Huntington Williams, Jr. (retired suffragan bishop), J. Gary Gloster (retired suffragan bishop), William Gregg (retired assistant bishop and previously the bishop of the Episcopal Diocese of Eastern Oregon), the late Alfred C. Marble, Jr. (retired assisting bishop and previously the bishop of the Episcopal Diocese of Mississippi), and the late Peter James Lee (formerly provisional bishop of the Episcopal Diocese of East Carolina and bishop of the Episcopal Diocese of Virginia).

 Congregations in the diocese vary from conservative to liberal and from low church to high church, but the diocese itself is generally considered moderate and is highly supportive of the Episcopal Church.
-Consisting of approximately 48,000 communicants, the diocese is the tenth-largest in the nation and has shown a 3% compound annual growth rate over the last ten years.
 The density of Episcopalians varies across the diocese but is highest in Wake County, the county of the state capital, Raleigh.